dlouima/python_project/README.md

 - US State Guessing Game
 - Nato Alphabet Phonetic
 - Distance converter (Miles to KM)
 - Pomodoro Timer with python tkinter module
+- Password Manager

 More projects and games will be added as I am progressing in this journey